OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ##### i01 available information

-return all data fields of a specific MOSH or POSH
+return all data fields of a specific MOSH

 #### [F] filter queries